-FLOWN Flight Director Attitude Indicator
+FLOWN Apollo Flight Director Attitude Indicator

 On this page: Front Face Apollo 15 Panel Removal Tag ID Plate